AFMShamsuzzaman/scDDI/README.md

     write.csv(dp_darmanis,"/home/zaman/New2/dp_darmanis.csv",row.names = FALSE)
     write.csv(sim_darmanis,"/home/zaman/New2/sim_darmanis.csv",row.names = FALSE)

-You can also simply run the Rscript file as follows:
+Or you can also simply run the Rscript file as follows:

     Rscript Imputation.R